-- If you would like to register as a DWT volunteer, please check the website for a suitable volunteer opportunity and get in contact, as per the instructions given on the opportunity. - Once registered, we will keep you up-to date with current voluntary opportunities via the Volunteer Newsletter, our quarterly newsletter for DWT volunteers.
-Volunteer opportunities are also published on the website. - Occasionally, we seek volunteers in particular parts of Devon or for specific areas of voluntary work.
-While most roles are filled by volunteers responding to our adverts, we may sometimes contact you directly, based on the preferred areas of work you record on your form. - If you provide an email address, we would usually use that to contact you as we can quickly and easily add you to an email list.
+- If you are applying for a specific role, contact volunteering@devonwildlifetrust.org or Volunteering Assistant, Cricklepit Mill, Commercial Road, Exeter, EX2 4AB and we will send you a form to complete and return.
+Unfortunately, unless you are applying for a specific role, we are not able to register you as a volunteer. - Once registered, your supervisor will sort out a start date and induction with you. - We will send you our quarterly newsletter for DWT volunteers with news, information, and new volunteer roles.
+We will also invite you to events such as the Volunteers Forum. - Occasionally, we seek volunteers in particular parts of Devon or for specific areas of voluntary work.
+While most roles are filled by volunteers responding to our adverts, we may sometimes contact you directly to see if you would be interested in that role. - If you provide an email address, we would usually use that to contact you as we can quickly and easily add you to an email list.
 Please do not give an email address if this form of communication does not work for you. - If you have any queries about volunteering, please do not hesitate to contact Dawn Lenn or Tanya Hutchings at Cricklepit Mill volunteering@devonwildlifetrust.org or Tel.
 01392 279244.